MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/teams-conversation-ai-overview.md

 [Notes: Add user story for the Lightbot code sample + infographic]

-As a developer, *I* want to build an intelligent lightbot that responds to the user's command for controlling light.
-I'm considering using Teams AI library because it's packed with features that can make building my AI bot a breeze.
-I want my AI Lightbot to allow smart and engaging conversations, making the user experience way better and keeping everyone more involved.
+As a developer, I want to build an intelligent lightbot that controls the light in response to the user's command.
+I'm considering using Teams AI library because of its features that can make building my AI bot a breeze.
+I want my AI Lightbot to make the user experience way better and keeping them more involved.

 How can I use the Teams AI library to make sure my bot runs smoothly and gives users a fun and interactive experience?